DIY Yarn Wall Hanging: A How To Guide

 For added texture, you can also place beads between knots.

 These were the beads I considered getting here.
-I may still get them and place them on later.
+I may still get them and place them later.

 I think no more than $15 and an hour of your time is a great deal considering some of these wall hangings go for around $300, wouldn’t you say ??